apsteinmetz/images-to-pal/README.md

       scale_color_manual(values = extract_pal(palette_rick,"Wedding"))

 ![](README_files/figure-markdown_strict/unnamed-chunk-22-1.png) \#One
-more thing...
-Back to the k-means analysis.
+more thing… Back to the k-means analysis.
 When we created these palettes we were really assigning colors to the centers of the clusters of near neigbors in the a 2D space.
-Let's visualize those clusters.
+Let’s visualize those clusters.
 The `ggplot::autoplot()` function makes this trivally easy.
-Now let's crank up the number of colors to 20.
+Now let’s crank up the number of colors to 20.

     num_colors = 20